- 1. Degrees

 14.1 A student is on Pass Standing unless the student is placed on Warning, Probation or is required to Withdraw

-15.1 A Full Time student shall be placed on Warning at the end of a term if the student fails one or more mandatory courses, whose total credit value is less than 2, provided the student's term average is greater than 50 percent.
+15.1 A Full Time student shall be placed on Warning at the end of a term if the student fails one or more mandatory courses applicable to their programme of study, whose total credit value is less than two (2), provided the student's term average is greater than 50 percent.

 15.2 A Full Time student will be removed from Warning when the student has successfully completed all previously failed Mandatory Courses.